Nuitka/Nuitka-website/doc/doc/roadmap.rst

 -  "Sharedist" support (undecided)

-   In this the programs are not combined, rather standalone compilations are resumed, produced shared and non-shared parts of multiple distributions.
+   In this the programs are not combined, rather separate standalone compilations are combined, produced shared and non-shared parts of multiple distributions.

    The plugins in Nuitka are cleaned up entirely, when comes to copying DLLs and data files now.
-The main confusion right now is the different handling of extension modules, and DLLs, that should be unified in order to make the code that deals with it less repetitive.

 -  Dejong Stacks: More robust parser that allows stdout and stderr in same file with mixed outputs.